New Patients (202) 851-7554

 Bleeding Gums Treatment Washington, DC

-Bleeding Gums treatment in Washington DC Is it normal for my gums to bleed while I brush?
+Is it normal for my gums to bleed while I brush?

+Bleeding gums are one of the most common dental concerns patients have.
 If you notice bleeding gums when you brush or floss your teeth, it may be a sign of periodontal disease (gum disease).
 One of the most common indications of an early or advanced stage of periodontal disease is bleeding gums.
-Gum disease is defined as a progressive bacterial infection of the gum tissue.
-Gum disease is usually the result of bacteria in plaque and tartar that makes their way to the gum line.

 When gum disease is left untreated, it can compromise the health and function of the gums, teeth, and bone structure.
 Early detection of gum disease can help reduce your risk of developing a more advanced dental concern.

-Common Signs of Gum Disease:
+Common Signs of Gum Disease

 • Bleeding gums